nathan-anh-tran/AI-Recipe-Chatbot/README.md

 ## Features

 * **Intent Classification:** Uses a Sentence-BERT model to understand user intents for both simple conversational queries and complex recipe searches.
-* **RAG System:** Leverages a powerful RAG system using the Gemini 2.5 Pro model through LangChain to answer questions based on a large recipe database of over 20,000 recipes.
+* **RAG System:** Leverages a powerful RAG system using the Gemini 1.5 Flash model through LangChain to answer questions based on a large recipe database of over 20,000 recipes.
 * **Advanced Retrieval:** Implements a Multi-Query Retriever to provide more accurate and diverse search results given similar user inputs.
 * **Conversational Memory:** Maintains chat history to understand and respond to follow-up questions intelligently.